-Eat in Lanzarote like locals do
+Eat in Lanzarote like a local

 • Papas arrugadas with mojo – small wrinkled potatoes boiled in sea salt, served with the island’s famous red and green mojo sauces.